AMDResearch/OmniHub/README.md

 Our test clusters use SLURM for job submission and management.
 Researchers may want to create several SLURM job scripts to experiment with different combinations of ML model, stage, container platform, number of nodes, and profiling and analytical tools.
-To this end, OmniHub provides a tool called [`generate-job`](slurm/generate-job) to easily generate job scripts that are tailored to be executed in a particular environment.
-The `generate-job` tool takes the target cluster characteristics into consideration as well as user-defined options like the version of the model, the scale of the execution, or the kind of performance data that needs to be collected.
+To this end, OmniHub provides a tool called [`omnihub-generate-job`](omnihub-generate-job) to easily generate job scripts that are tailored to be executed in a particular environment.
+The `omnihub-generate-job` tool takes the target cluster characteristics into consideration as well as user-defined options like the version of the model, the scale of the execution, or the kind of performance data that needs to be collected.
 If the target system does not use SLURM, one could still experiment with this tool